 A cleaner slipped on a wet floor where no warning sign was posted.
 Here too, the employer was held liable and compensation followed.

-What should you do immediately after a work accident?
+What should you do immediately after a workplace accident?

 -